-It is a crime in Arizona for a party to violate the terms of a protective order if they were served with the petition and order of protection before initiating the prohibited contact.
+Some people ask what can I do if a person violates an order of protection by contacting me.
+You should know it is a crime in Arizona for a party to violate the terms of a protective order if they were served with the petition and order of protection before initiating the prohibited contact.
 Typically, the person violating the protective order is charged with a Class 1 misdemeanor.
 Repeated violations, however, can result in the filing of felony stalking or aggravated harassment charges.

 More Articles About Restraining Orders in Arizona

 - Children On an Arizona Order of Protection in Arizona

 - Consequences of an Order of Protection in Arizona